Our next event will be our first Queer Forum, June 25th 2021

 The 2021 forum urges participants to recover queer pasts and imagine new queer futures, however fragile they may seem.
 How do we create time and space in the academy beyond the logics of capitalism to allow for us to muse and act alone and in dialogue with others?
 What are the possibilities for forging strong/vulnerable subjectivities and caring solidarities within and beyond existing academic hierarchies?
 What freedoms can we gift ourselves to allow for experimentation in our musical writing, teaching, and performing?
 How do we nurture and share intersectional wisdoms in ways that centre the health, well-being, and vitality of our communities and ourselves?

 The day will include no formal presentations; rather, it will be structured around a range of different creative, intellectual, and social activities – workshops, reading groups, group work, interventions – that tempt us to try out new conceptualisations and embodiments of queer music scholarship.
-The day will begin at 9am and end at 5pm BST.
-Participants are welcome to join us for a social event the evening before and also on the day of the event.

 The event is organised by Marie Bennett, Rachel Cowgill, Thomas Hilder, Danielle Sofer, and Flo Toch.
 For any queries, please email: lgbtqmusicsg[at]gmail.com